Masking Intent, Sustaining Equilibrium: Risk-Aware Potential-Game-Based Service Provision in Dynamic Mobile Crowdsensing: Evaluation

 \subsection{Key Parameters}

 Experiments are conducted on the real-world Chicago taxi trip dataset~\cite{qi2023matching,chicago_taxi_trips_2013}, which reports taxi trajectories from 2013 to 2016 over 77 community areas.
 Following the widely adopted MCS setup, we designate a single community area (e.g., Area 77) as the sensing region and extract the corresponding trajectory samples for market instantiation.
-Taxis are regarded as workers, and a worker pool $W$ is constructed by sampling taxis with sufficient historical traces.
-Worker availability is modeled via an arrival probability $\pi_j$ estimated from historical presence frequency in a reference month, based on which $\alpha_j$ is drawn as $\alpha_j\sim \mathbf{B}(\pi_j)$.
-To reflect task uncertainty, task locations are uniformly generated within the sensing region.
+Taxis are regarded as workers, and the worker pool $\bm{\mathcal{W}}$ is constructed by sampling taxis with sufficient historical traces.
+Worker availability is modeled by an arrival probability $\pi_j$, estimated from the historical presence frequency in a reference month, and the realized availability is sampled as $\alpha_j\sim \mathbf{B}(\pi_j)$.
+To emulate spatially uncertain sensing demands, task locations are uniformly generated within the sensing region.